SSobol77/SSobol77/README.md

       That еhe art of uncovering the insights and trends in data has been around since ancient times.

-- 🌱 This field is Data Science.
+- 🌱 This field is Data Science 🌱 🌱 🌱 🌱 🌱 🌱 🌱

 - 💞️  Linkedin: linkedin.com/in/siergej-sobolewski-25a16319a